1jour1vin

 Wine rated (2023 guide) 94/100

-The flagship Châteauneuf Du Pape cuvée La Reine Des Bois 2021 has a slightly deeper hue, with more blackberries and darker cherries, mixed with notes of grilled herbs, black licorice and peppery garrigue.
-It's concentrated and medium to full-bodied, with a solid structure and a lovely finish.
-I'd compare it to the crème de la crème of the vintage.
-Enjoy it over the next 10 to 15 years.
-The 2021 is a normal blend of 80% Grenache, 10% Mourvèdre and the rest Vaccarèse, from Le Bois de la Ville, La Crau and La Nerthe, de-stemmed and aged mainly in stainless steel (80%), the rest in used barrels and some new oak.
+The Châteauneuf Du Pape cuvée La Reine Des Bois 2021, the flagship of the range, has a slightly deeper color, with more blackberries and darker cherries, mixed with notes of toasted herbs, black licorice, and peppery garrigue.
+It is concentrated and medium-bodied to full-bodied, with a solid structure and a beautiful finish.
+I would compare it to the cream of the crop of the vintage.
+To be enjoyed over the next 10 to 15 years.
+The 2021 is a normal blend of 80% Grenache, 10% Mourvèdre and the rest Vaccarèse, from the Le Bois de la Ville, La Crau and La Nerthe vineyards, which was destemmed and aged mainly in stainless steel (80%), with the rest in used barrels and a little new oak.

 No notes available